|

 Evanko authorized the use of video cameras in patrol cars.
 The cameras provide additional

-documentation of patrol stops.
 The department initially equipped 66 marked patrol cars with

 the video cameras.